yakovliam/ddd-group-21/code/keycloak/README.md

 # Usage

-The realm's name is 'example-realm'.
+The realm's name is 'ddd-realm'.

 A simple find and replace for all instances of this text will do the trick in renaming it.